 December was filled with many fun winter and Christmas activities.
 We started the month off with focusing on practicing our songs for the Christmas program.
 The students worked very hard to memorize the lyrics and to get the motions and dance moves down just right.

 The students created paper plate Santa Claus.
 Along with a Rudolf picture by tracing the students’ hands for the antlers and feet for the face, then we added a red nose and eyes to complete the reindeer.
 The students also made a paper Christmas tree.
 We enjoyed baking and decorating sugar cookies.
 They loved making candles and melted snowmen ornaments to put in their gift bags to their parents.
+This year, we are super exited for our Christmas Party, we are planning to hire a real beard Santa!!

 We all enjoyed the students’ show and tell items and they enjoyed sharing with the class.
 The children especially had fun wearing their pajamas to school and watching classic Christmas movies like The Grinch, Frosty, and Rudolph.